 Take an “Awe” Walk

-Studies show that when we feel “awe,” our focus shifts away from ourselves to the broader world.
+Studies show that when we feel “awe,” our focus shifts from ourselves to the broader world.
 Feeling “awe” helps us feel more socially connected to our community.
 It could also lead to a rise in positive emotions.
-For older adults, feeling “awe” could help combat loneliness and negative emotions.
+Feeling “awe” could help combat loneliness and negative emotions for older adults.

 Focus on and Use Your Strengths